maehw/wokwi-lookup-table-generator/README.md

 > The Quine McCluskey algorithm currently does not give deterministic results.
 An issue has been opened [here](https://github.com/tpircher/quine-mccluskey/issues/8).

-## TODOs

-- document limitations
-- add assertions
-- use a more object-oriented approach for everything
-- implement interactive mode
-- perform sanity checks to see if all parts are connected, some may be unused due to bugs (probably rounding)

-Some TODOs or ideas are already visible in the [issues tab](https://github.com/maehw/wokwi-lookup-table-generator/issues).
-Especially have a look at the issues labeled `good first issue` and `help wanted`.

 ## Demo designs

 For descriptions of the demo designs, inspect their JSON files in the `./demos` subdirectory of this repo.